apache/airflow/docs/apache-airflow-providers/howto/create-update-providers.rst

 Documentation
 ^^^^^^^^^^^^^

 An important part of building a new provider is the documentation.
-The better documented the easier the users will be able to use the new provider and also helped to add new features.

   .. code-block:: bash